How to Process Ingredients for Carp Bait

 The word controlled matters.

-I am not recommending random chunks large enough to damage rolling or weaken the finished bait.
+I am not recommending random chunks large enough to damage rolling, create weak spots or tear around a bait screw.
+The goal is useful texture, not manufacturing chaos.

-Sieving is simple, but it solves several real bait-making problems.
+Sieving sounds basic, but it solves real bait-making problems.

-A dry ingredient can appear uniform in the bag while containing:
+A dry ingredient may appear uniform in the bag while containing compressed lumps, large fragments, oily clumps, excessive dust or foreign material.

-The purpose of sieving is not to make the ingredient “more attractive.”
+The purpose of sieving is not to make an ingredient magically more attractive.

 It is quality control.

-A consistent dry blend is easier to reproduce from batch to batch.
-That matters because changes in particle size and lump distribution can alter how much liquid the mix seems to need and how the paste behaves during rolling.
+A consistent dry blend is easier to reproduce.
+That matters because changes in particle size and lump distribution can alter liquid demand, paste behavior, extrusion pressure, rolling and drying.

 Processing waste should be a decision, not an accident.